 We knew Aquarabbit

-.
+See My Artwork!
+Contest.
 So we were excited to actually meet her at the launch party.
 And we noticed something interesting: Aquarabbit has a fan club.
 Readers kept asking where Aquarabbit was because they wanted to meet her.
-People coming into the party who couldn't remember the magic password to get into Propeller
+People coming into the party who couldn't remember the magic password to get into

 So, just who is Aquarabbit?
 Dana Robson is a Bay Area native who studied clothing design in London, and received her bachelor's degree from the American College for Applied Arts.
 Her mixed media work incorporates needlepoint, acrylics (on canvas, wood, and scraps of paper), watercolor pencil, and painting on glass.